-For those who are considering adopting a vegan diet, one of the most common concerns is whether a diet that includes only plant foods can be nutritionally adequate, and provide adequate sources of vitamins and minerals.
-Considering the position that animal-based foods have in the standard Western diet, this is hardly surprising.
+Considering the position that animal-based foods have in the standard Western diet, it’s hardly surprising that there’s a great deal of confusion around the topic of plant-based nutrition.
 However, there is increasing evidence that suggests that not only is a whole-food vegan diet nutritionally adequate, but that eliminating animal-based foods can actually reduce one’s risk of disease and encourage overall physical health and well-being.

 “In 2009, the American Dietetic Association, the world’s largest organization of food and nutrition professionals, released a paper explaining their position on vegetarian diets, including vegan diets.